 Expert Hint: Also unlike resumes for other jobs, a cover letter is optional for federal jobs.
+But you might still want to know how to write a cover letter.
 If you are able to submit a government cover letter along with your resume, it may help.
 However, USAJOBS.gov makes it hard to upload one.

 Whether you create your own government resume or use the federal resume builder to upload it into the cloud, it’ll still follow the same guidelines.

 Here’s how to write a federal resume:

 - Format the government resume template before you begin writing.